 Think about how this can impact a project.
 Projects have plans, but, as any project manager knows, those plans must be fluid to adapt and change to the issues that always arise.
 As things change and go wrong, you start accumulating bad experiences, which in turn can establish a negativity bias.
 That then can infect a project manager’s wisdom.

 Jennifer gave a few examples of how negativity bias can act poorly on a project manager’s ability to do their job.

-- Data analysis is tarnished by bad experiences and believe that things will turn out badly again.
+- Data analysis is tarnished by bad experiences, influencing one to believe that things will turn out badly again.

 - Managing team members, especially those that are exhibiting negative behavior, is going to have a negative spin on how you deal with the whole team.

-- Communicating with stakeholders is often hearing or relating bad news, which can set a precedent towards expecting bad news.
+- Communicating with stakeholders is often hearing or relating bad news, which can set a precedent for expecting bad news.

 Tips on Being Balanced

 There are ways to balance optimism against cynicism.
 Jennifer suggested following this advice:

 - Surround yourself with positive people who will help keep you from falling into a hole of negativity.
 While it’s not going to remove all negative thoughts from your head, it will give you a soundboard by which to see things with more clarity.